Topological phases of matter, Quantum Error Correction and Topological twist

-\\ In fig \ref{fig:ising_prop}, we look at different non contractible loops corresponding to different particle types.
-Each non contractible loop has a bar on top. (i) is just the Ising twist described earlier. (ii) $\sigma^+, \sigma^-, \psi$ particle types.
-The $\psi$ loop which goes around the twist can be generated through two logical(vertical) $\psi$ outside the twist, which can cancel out with each other, therefore is not logical. (iii) represents non contractible $\sigma$ and $\psi$. $\psi$ can also be considered as the logical Y operator from Toric code.
+\\ In fig \ref{fig:ising_prop}, we look at different non-contractible loops corresponding to different particle types.
+Each non-contractible loop has a bar on top. (i) is just the Ising twist described earlier. (ii) $\sigma^+, \sigma^-, \psi$ particle types.
+The $\psi$ loop that goes around the twist can be generated through two logical(vertical) $\psi$ outside the twist, which can cancel out with each other, therefore is not logical. (iii) represents non contractible $\sigma$ and $\psi$. $\psi$ can also be considered as the logical Y operator from the Toric code.
 In (iv), a $\sigma^+$ particle (tensored) with a non-contractible $\psi$ makes up the non-contractible $\sigma$.
 In the case of a non-contractible twist, there is only one type of non-contractible $\psi$ and a non-contractible $\sigma$.
 Note that this $\psi$ can now be annihilated when passed through the twist, which means it's trivial.
 Therefore, the logical operator in this case would be $\bar{Z}$ which is the same class as $\bar{X}$ in this particular case.

-If there are two full twists next to each other, it results is logical dimension four (since twists cancel each other out).
+If there are two full twists next to each other, it results in logical dimension four (since twists cancel each other out).
 In fact, in that case, the logical space corresponds to su(2) $\times$ su(2), like the TC.
-In odd number of non-contractible twists, the logical dimension decreases to two.
+In an odd number of non-contractible twists, the logical dimension decreases to two.